Frequently asked questions

 6. Unlevelness, even slight, in your horse's gait - especially behind - can cause the saddle to move/gyrate thus possibly exacerbating the existing problem.

-7. Mounting from a mounting is recommended!
+7. Mounting from a mounting block is recommended!
 It is infinitely better for the horse's back and guards against the saddle tree becoming twisted.
 If mounting from the ground be aware that the stirrup leathers should be changed from side to side regularly to avoid the near-side leather stretching.

 8. The young horse must be fitted especially carefully.
 His - or her - back is 'virgin territory' and very precious.
 Great care must be taken to avoid any damage that may cause problems later in life.
 Young horses should never be lunged in any old saddle ('it doesn't matter - no-one is going to ride in it').